Unofficially, off-page SEO is link building. And link building is a BIG deal.

 Traffic

-Even when a potential candidate meets all the SEO checklist criteria, it could still turn out to be an anomaly.
-From my experience, Private Blog Networks (PBNs) can present quite a challenge in the realm of organic search and off-page SEO tactics.
+Even when a potential candidate meets all the SEO checklist criteria, it can still be misleading.
+From experience, Private Blog Networks (PBNs) often create problems for organic search and off-page SEO strategies.

 Did you know that some self-proclaimed “PBN gurus” acquire aged domains boasting high Domain Authorities (DAs), revamp them with finesse, and fill them with content relevant to specific niches?